Abatement

 An invalid will is a will that doesn't meet the legal requirements for validity under UK law, making it unenforceable and unable to distribute the deceased person's estate.

-An inventory of [assets](/glossary/assets) is a comprehensive list of all property, possessions, and debts owned by the deceased at the time of death, with each item valued, which executors are legally required to create.
+An inventory of assets is a comprehensive valued list of all property, possessions, and debts owned by the deceased at death.

-An investment portfolio is the collection of all your financial investments—including [stocks](/glossary/company-shares), shares, funds, ISAs, and bonds—held across one or more investment accounts or platforms.
+An investment portfolio is the collection of all your financial investments, including stocks, shares, funds, ISAs, and bonds.

 An ISA (Individual Savings Account) is a UK tax-efficient savings or investment account where income and growth are free from income tax and capital gains tax up to an annual £20,000 limit.